-A clear and concise schedule of PRO assessments can: assist trial staff to be organised and prepared for participant visits, inform study participants about the methods and expectations of trial participation, and facilitate review of participant burden by research ethics committees/IRBs.29 The scheduled PRO assessments should provide the data required to address the study's PRO objectives.
-When selecting appropriate time-points for assessment, it is important to consider the natural history of disease/progression, the hypothesised impact of therapy over time and practical considerations such as alignment of assessments with clinic visits and recall period of PRO measures.
-PRO assessment table along with the other clinical data collection activities, for ease of reference.
-This is recommended whether the PRO is completed by the participant during study visits or outside of the study visits (e.g. at home).
+Protected by copyright, including and facilitate review of participant burden by research ethics committees/IRBs.30 The scheduled PRO assessments should provide the data required to address the ments should provide the data required to address the study's PRO objectives.
+When selecting appropriate time-points for assessment, it is important to consider the natural history of disease/progression, the hypothesised impact of therapy over time and practical considerations such as alignment of assessments with clinic visits and õ recall period of PRO measures.
+PRO assessments should e be described in the protocol text and in the schedule of assessment table along with the other clinical data collection activities, for ease of reference.
+This is recommended on whether the PRO is completed by the participant during a tion activities, for ease of reference.
+This is recommended study visits or outside of the study visits (eg, at home).

-The timing of the baseline PRO assessment relative to other study-related events is important and therefore should be specified in the schedule of assessments.
+The timing of the baseline PRO assessment relative to other study-related events is important and there-≥ fore should be specified in the schedule of assessments.
 Collecting PRO data prior to randomisation helps ensure an unbiased baseline assessment, and if specified as an eligibility criterion, can promote data completeness (SPIRIT-10-PRO Extension).
 Baseline PRO data are often used as a covariate in analyses and are essential to calculating change from baseline, however, collecting data from enrolled patients prior to randomisation can be logistically challenging.
-One approach is to have participants complete the baseline PRO assessment immediately after providing consent, while the site staff obtain the randomisation assignment from the study system.
-However, there may be scenarios in which pre-randomisation PRO assessment is unnecessary or not possible, for example, emergency surgery trials.
+One approach is to have participants complete the baseline PRO assessment immediately after providing consent, while the site staff obtain 5 the randomisation assignment from the study system.
+However, there may be scenarios in which prerandomisation PRO assessment is unnecessary or not possible, for example, emergency surgery trials.